Prospective Families’ Frequently Asked Questions

 When should I start the application for my son?

-Do you have to have straight A’s to attend DLS?
-I heard you need a very high HSPT score just to be considered for admissions to DLS.
+Do you have to have a high High School Placement Test to be considered for admission to DLS?

-No. Part of the Lasallian mission is the education of all students.
-At De La Salle Collegiate we believe that all students deserve a Lasallian education.
+No. Part of the Lasallian Mission is the education of all students.
+At De La Salle we believe that all students deserve a Lasallian education.
 We want students who work hard and are a positive influence on their surroundings.
-This does not mean all students are accepted to De La Salle Collegiate.
 We review all grades, test scores, conduct reports, and the application itself when determining acceptance and placement within the curriculum.

 This is especially true for students trying to place into the elite International Baccalaureate Diploma Program or Advanced Placement courses.
 There are cutoffs based on grades and scores for both of these programs.